myeyesareblind/blog/_posts/2017-02-06-Combine-hash-values.md

 Y axes are number of visits in each bucket, which is actual number of `isEqual:` calls.
 Good hash function should be evenly distributed in 0..1087 range.

-We can see that `sum` is slightly grouped around center, which makes sense for sum of 2 numbers.
+We can see that `sum` is slightly grouped around the center, which makes sense for sum of 2 numbers.
-`xor` has maximum at 510 - that's random number upper bound (500) + collisions. `xor` only uses half of all available interval, which leads to huge spikes.
-Because each collision occupies next empty bucket, number of collisions grow nonlinearly.
+`xor` has maximum at 510 - that's a random number upper bound (500) + collisions. `xor` only uses half of all available interval, which leads to huge spikes.
+Because each collision occupies next empty bucket, number of collisions grow non-linearly.
 Other functions don't have visible peaks and are distributed evenly.

 Basically all, but trivial functions, have similar performance. `sum` and `xor` have too many collisions which leads to poor overall performance.
 Using advanced hash functions as `fnv`, `oat`, `elf` and `jenkins` doesn't really makes sense on typical input.
-Most of the time functions from Mike Ash, Boost and Apache Commons will suffice.
+Most of the times functions from Mike Ash, Boost and Apache Commons are sufficient enough.
 I'll be using Apache version in my current project.

 Big thanks [@FalconSer](https://twitter.com/FalconSer) for reading drafts and suggestions.

+Happy hashing!.